lemonrock/cordial/README.md

 	* Raw
 	* CSS
 		* Simple minifications
-		* Consider embedding images into the stylesheet as data-uris
+		* Embedding images into the stylesheet as data-uris
-			* Causes a circa 33% increase in uncompressed file size, but
-			* Brotli / Gzip compression brings it back down; in some cases, slightly better than the original PNG...
+			* But nothing like cssembed for rust...
 	* CSS extensions
 		* something akin to css-embed for
 			* images (particularly when used as sprites)